camaveritt/camaveritt/README.md

 - 👋 Hi, I’m Cameron Averitt
-- 👀 I’m interested in Linux, SQL, JavaScript
+- 👀 I’m interested in Linux, SQL, JavaScript, Shell Scripting
 - 🌱 I’m currently learning relational database architecture/management
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking for employment at a place where I can utilize my skills while continuing to build on them
 - 📫 How to reach me: camaveritt@gmail.com

 <!---